 DoS vulnerability in the Apache Struts2 REST plug-in (S2-056)

 The S2-056 vulnerability exists in the Apache Struts2 REST plug-in.
-When you use the XStream handler to deserialize XML data without proper input validation, attackers can submit malicious XML data to launch DoS attacks on your application.
+If you use the XStream library to deserialize a packet in the XML format and the data content is not validated, attackers can launch remote DoS attacks by sending malicious XML data.

-If you do not want to upgrade Apache Struts to resolve this vulnerability, we recommend that you use HTTP ACL policies and custom HTTP flood protection provided by WAF to protect your business.
+If you do not want to upgrade Apache Struts to fix the vulnerability, we recommend that you use the custom protection policy and HTTP flood protection features provided by WAF to protect your business.